yuriykravets/fridge-chef-bot/README.md

 # Fridge Chef Bot (@Snap2MealBot)

-Send photos of your fridge, get back what's inside — then (in later stages) recipes with generated dish images and cooking instructions.
+Send photos of your fridge, get back what's inside, then (in later stages) recipes with generated dish images and cooking instructions.

 ## Stage 1 (current)